How can I balance saving for college and retirement?

 Consider the following example:

 Jim and Mary Thompson are 32 years old and plan to save for retirement and start a college fund for their newborn, Lillian.
-Based on their financial situation, they determine they can save $1,100 a month which will be divided among the two goals.
+Based on their financial situation, they determine they can save $1,100 a month, which will be divided between the two goals.
 Their financial advisor calculated the following required monthly savings to achieve each of their goals:

 Possible saving scenarios